phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

 # Explainable Diabetic Retinopathy Detection
 This project was born out of a research internship in association with UC Berkeley, SRM IST and IIT Kgp under the SPARC initiative.
-We own the sole rights to this work and wish to improve on it as a research endeavour.
+We own the rights to this work and wish to improve on it as a research endeavour.

+We have in this document, described the past and current goals, methodologies, hurdles, how we plan to mitigate some of them and the rationale behind this project.

 ## Abbreviations
  1. DR   : Diabetic Retinopathy